khomin/VocaByte/README.md

  4) remove all "(xxx)" in "def" and "example"

- give one example in sentence for "anisotropically", maximum 15-25 symbols (small better)
+Give one example in sentence for "anisotropically", maximum 15-25 symbols (small better)

+give 3 examples in sentence for "mangy", maximum 15-25 symbols (small better).
+Resut in a json with fields:
+{
+"example": <your example>
+"freq": 12345 # << here is what number does word the have in the 100,000 most frequently-used English words list }